MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/index.md

 ---
-title: Setting up an IDE, for Managed Partners
+title: Setting up an IDE, for ID@Xbox Partners
-description: Setting up an IDE to use the Xbox Live SDK, for Managed Partners, including ID@Xbox Partners.
+description: Setting up an IDE to use the Xbox Live SDK, for ID@Xbox Partners and other Managed Partners.
 layout: LandingPage
 ms.date: 02/08/2019
 ms.topic: article